-However you identify, we must give ourselves permission to live the life we want to live, on our terms.
+Whatever our gender, we must give ourselves permission to live the life we want to live, on our terms.
 We also must support others to live their life on their terms too.
-31

 How to eliminate gender roles & stereotypes

 Talk about them